-This pandemic has decimated many businesses and personal training is no exception.
+This pandemic has decimated many businesses, and personal training is no exception.
 One organization indicated that over 50% of their members have been out of work and 15% are contemplating a career change.
 The ones that remain are working at a reduced capacity.
+Source

-Online training has become popular and although virtual sessions may work for some people (at least during this period of time), it doesn’t work for everyone.
-Many people still prefer the in-person, hands-on approach and they’re willing to pay top dollar for it.
+Online training has become popular, and although virtual sessions may work for some people (at least during this period of time), it doesn’t work for everyone.
+Many still prefer the in-person, hands-on approach and are willing to pay top dollar for it.

 What’s the biggest obstacle?